VasuLab/rgfrosh/README.md

 > University by D. F. Davidson and R. K. Hanson using real gas subroutines for
 > CHEMKIN[^2][^3].

-Python RGFROSH (`rgfrosh`) is a package for calculating conditions behind incident and reflected shock in a shock tube.
+`rgfrosh` is a package for calculating conditions behind incident and reflected shock in a shock tube.
 As its name suggests, `rgfrosh` was written primarily for solving the frozen shock equations for a real gas equation of state; however, the implementation also allows for the use of the ideal gas equation of state or even custom equations of state.
 Additionally, an implementation of the ideal shock equations is also available for comparison.